pretix/pretix-docs/docs/topics/payment-providers.md

 # Payment Providers

 Payment providers are the means by which your customers can pay for their purchases in your ticket shop.
-They include payment methods that are handled within pretix, such as bank transfers and gift cards, and integrations with external services such as Stripe and PayPal.
+They include payment methods that are handled within pretix, such as bank transfers and gift cards, and integrations of external services such as Stripe and PayPal.

 ## Prerequisites

-Payment providers are handled on the event level, so you must create an event before you can set up payment providers.
+Setting up payment providers is handled on the event level, so you need to create an event first.

 Please make sure you have an active account with each payment provider you intend to use with pretix.
 For example, if you want to receive payments via PayPal, you have to have a PayPal business account.